Cawarnold/MyApp/GUIDE_NOTES.md

 Test your feature, to see if meets those criteria.
 When it works (or you make good progress), commit your work.

+#### The way Github wants you to do it

+Step 1: From your project repository, bring in the changes and test.

+git fetch origin
+git checkout -b AddUsersModel origin/AddUsersModel git merge devel
+Step 2: Merge the changes and update on GitHub.

+git checkout devel
+git merge --no-ff AddUsersModel git push origin devel

 ################################
 ################################